jisc-services/oa-PubRouter-App/deployment/README.md

 #### IMPORTANT: Executable shell-scripts

 ##### 1. Ensuring scripts have executable flag set
-It is necessary to set the shell-script executable status in file properties:
+It is necessary to set the shell-script executable status in file properties (in Windows file manager):

 * Right-click the file
 * Select Git tab